Wire Mesh for Concrete Slab: Comprehensive Guide

 Recommended Wire Mesh Gauge for Concrete Slab by Application

-By the way welded wire mesh for concrete slab is also referred to as Welded Wire Reinforcement (WWR) or Welded Wire Fabric (WWF).
+Welded wire mesh for concrete slabs, also known as Welded Wire Reinforcement (WWR) or Welded Wire Fabric (WWF), provides an efficient, cost-effective way to reinforce concrete.

-• Commercial Warehouses: 6 x 6 – W8 x W8 or 8 x 8 – W12 x W12 wire mesh is typically used in commercial buildings, which are subject to heavier loads and greater foot traffic.
+In commercial applications with heavier loads and high foot traffic, such as warehouses, a 6 x 6 – W8 x W8 or 8 x 8 – W12 x W12 wire mesh is typically used.

 NOTE: To be fair if you need to use a wire mesh that has a W6 X W6 or a higher wire diameter (related to cross-sectional area) you must use rebars rather than wire mesh.